codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers/dockerhub-triggers.md

 ### Setup DockerHub Webhook

-Currently Codefresh does not support to automatically setup a DockerHub webhook.
+Currently Codefresh does not support automatically setting up a DockerHub webhook.
 You need to do this manually.
 Press the *Next* button and see detailed instructions with URL links and secrets of how-to setup a DockerHub Webhook.

 {% include image.html